cylynx/verifyml/README.md

 ## Prior Art

-The model card in VeriyML is adpated from Google's [Model Card Toolkit](https://github.com/tensorflow/model-card-toolkit).
+The model card in VerifyML is adapted from Google's [Model Card Toolkit](https://github.com/tensorflow/model-card-toolkit).
 It is backward compatible with v0.0.2 and expands on it by adding sections on explainability and fairness.

 ## References